craked5/aptoide_challenge/README.md

 This is a simple Flask server running locally on port 8080.

 The file search.py is where we have the search logic and also where we have our Trie to store our titles.
+This is currently using the 6500 title test file that you provided.

 The file test_search.py represents six unit tests that cover what I think is most of the search and storing logic.